cncf/tag-security/community/assessments/projects/k3s/self-assessment.md

 | CVE scanning | https://scans.k3s.io/
 ## Overview

-K3s is a lightweight and fully certified Kubernetes distribution that prioritizes a minimal footprint and simplified operations, while offering lightweight default implimentations of pluggable components such as LoadBalancer Services, Ingress, and Persistent Volumes.
+K3s is a lightweight and fully certified Kubernetes distribution that prioritizes a minimal footprint and simplified operations, while offering lightweight default implementations of pluggable components such as LoadBalancer Services, Ingress, and Persistent Volumes.
 This design offers inherent advantages for resource-constrained or ephemeral environments.

 ### Background